aravinddot/cypress-parallel-execution/README.md

 - After you clone the repo need to install node modules
 - Open the terminal
 - Navigate to working directory in the terminal
-- give the following commands
+- give the following commands.

 ```sh